 CURRENCY TRADE AND CAPITAL CONTROLS GET LIMELIGHT

-At the World Economic Forum in Davos, Switzerland in late January, the Prime Minister of Malaysia highlighted the need for a global system to regulate currency speculation, and the protective measures taken by Malaysia in the absence of such a reform.
-With a report on the dangers of hedge funds being released in late January, the continuing turmoil in Brazil and the debt repayment problems of many countries and companies, the Prime Minister's message should be better received than when he first criticised the speculators and the financial system in September 1997.
+At the World Economic Forum in Davos last week, the Prime Minister highlighted the need for a global system to regulate currency speculation, and the protective measures taken by Malaysia in the absence of such a reform.
+With a report on the dangers of hedge funds being released last week, the continuing turmoil in Brazil and the debt repayment problems of many countries and companies, the PM's message should be better received than when he first criticised the speculators and the financial system in September 1997.

 By Martin Khor

-Currency speculators and capital controls were part of the talks at the Davos meeting of world corporate and political leaders in late January, amidst continuing uncertainties arising from the Brazil crisis and the increasing number of debt defaults in the world.
+Currency speculators and capital controls were part of the talks at the Davos meeting of world corporate and political leaders last week amidst continuing uncertainties arising from the Brazil crisis and the increasing number of debt defaults in the world.

 Although so much has been said about the global crisis, ranging from the corruption and poor governance in Asia to the wrong policies of the International Monetary Fund, the role of currency speculators has not been sufficiently highlighted.

-It was no surprise that Malaysian Prime Minister Dr Mahathir Mohamad chose to focus again on currency trade and the greed of a few speculators when he gave a luncheon address at the World Economic Forum.
+It was no surprise that Prime Minister Datuk Seri Dr Mahathir Mohamad chose to focus again on currency trade and the greed of a few speculators when he gave a luncheon address at the World Economic Forum.

-When he first broached the subject in September 1997 at the World Bank-IMF annual meeting in Hong Kong, he had been derided for not understanding the modern financial system and for trying to divert blame for the crisis away from domestic policies.
+But it was worth mentioning again at the high-level international gathering in Davos, because when he first broached the subject in September 1997 at the World Bank-IMF annual meeting in Hongkong he had been derided for not understanding the modern financial system and for trying to divert blame for the crisis away from domestic policies.

 The Western world could no longer ignore the power and destabilising effects of speculative institutions, some of which derived their massive clout through unbelievably high leverage.

-With a capital base of some US$4-5 billion, LTCM was able to obtain loans of US$200 billion at one stage and used these to place positions in financial markets worth $1,300 billion.
+With a capital base of some four to five billion US dollars, LTCM was able to obtain loans of US$200 billion at one stage and used these to place positions in financial markets worth $1,300 billion.

 In the wake of the LTCM debacle, the central bankers of industrial countries commissioned a study on the speculative institutions.

-On 29 January the Basle Committee for Banking Supervision released the 'Report on Highly Leveraged Institutions', which warned about how hedge funds and other high-borrowing institutions could put the world economy at risk.
+Last Friday the Basle Committee for Banking Supervision released the "Report on Highly Leveraged Institutions" which warned about how hedge funds and other high-borrowing institutions could put the world economy at risk.

 Judging from the initial news, the Basle Committee report only called for sound risk management practices among banks and lenders to highly leveraged institutions.
 It did not recommend regulations for the hedge funds themselves.